If we don’t win, you don’t pay.

 Any of these parties may petition the court to transfer the personal injury settlement agreement funds to:

 - A special needs trust’s trustee for the minor’s benefit as described in Probate Code Section 3604.
-This applies to minors who are entitled to public benefits because of high medical expenses or disability.
+This applies to minors entitled to public benefits because of high medical expenses or disability.

 - A trust’s tree that a minor becomes eligible to revoke at 18.